csawyerYumaed/hapvault/README.md

    create = create_sock_ssl,
 to:
    create = create_sock,
 Doing this is a bad idea.
+But useful for testing against a local vault.

 3rd party code included in this repo
 -------------------------------------------